-The long-awaited “new normal” is under construction.
+The long-awaited “new normal” is under construction, and digital payments are helping us get there.
 As consumer confidence grows along with the percentage of the population that has been vaccinated, many are making a cautious return to in-person activities.
 At the same time, comfort levels vary, and not everyone’s ready to resume indoor dining or shop in store just yet.
 Add to that the fact that many consumers have learned new behaviors and discovered convenient options that likely aren’t going anywhere—such as online grocery ordering and a shift away from cash to digital payments.

 All this means that to enable a return to commerce, businesses must accommodate a wider range of payment choices than ever before.
 Consumers are increasingly conscious of how they shop and pay, and their preferences for engaging with brands on site, remotely, or with distancing measures in place may change depending on the day, mood, or situation.
 So, the form factors in play must be flexible enough to serve consumers wherever they are—and however they’re feeling.